xkaDachi/COMP346_a1/Output/Explanation.md

 The other client object is for receiving, which will go to receiveTransaction(), then it will check if the buffer is empty or not, if it is empty it will switch back to the send client thread if it is not it will receive the transaction and print out the transaction statement then increment the i.
-After done all the transaction it will disconnect and terminate the sending client thread first.
+After all the transactions are done, it will disconnect and terminate the sending client thread first.
 Then the server after processing all the transaction, it will disconnect print out terminate the server thread, Then the receiving client thread will disconnect then terminate, Then because both clients are disconnected and the server is also disconnected  it will terminate the network thread.

+***In the run(), when everything is done, it will terminate the sending and the receiving client at the same time, then server will terminate as all transactions have been processed.
+Once both clients and server are disconnected, the network will shut down.
 ```